explosion/projects/.github/PULL_REQUEST_TEMPLATE.md

 tick off all the boxes. [] -> [x] -->

 - [ ] I confirm that I have the right to submit this contribution under the project's MIT license.
-- [ ] I ran the tests, and the `update` scripts in the `.github` folder.
+- [ ] I ran the tests, and all new and existing tests passed.
-- [ ] My changes don't require a change to the documentation, or if they do, I've added all required information.
+- [ ] I ran the `update` scripts in the `.github` folder, and all configs and docs are updated.